-There are many factors that can affect the value of your freehold interest.
-These can include the amount of ground rent payable by the leaseholders throughout the duration of the leases, the location and value of the properties, and the number of unexpired years remaining on the leases.
-We’ll explain what each of those are and the way in which they can affect your freehold’s value below.
+The value of a freehold is affected by many different factors.
+These can include the amount of ground rent payable by the leaseholder throughout the duration of their lease, the location and value of the property, and the number of unexpired years remaining on the lease.
+We’ll explain what each of those are and the way in which they can affect the value of a freehold below.

 Ground rent is the yearly rent payable by the leaseholder to the freeholder throughout the duration of the lease.
 Most leases differ and some offer ground rent that is fixed throughout the duration of the lease term, while others include rent revisions with increases set at particular intervals throughout the lease.
-The latter can be more profitable to a freehold investor and it would therefore increase the value of your freehold interest.
+The latter can be more profitable to a freehold investor and would therefore increase the freehold’s value.

-The remaining lease term can have a significant impact on the value of the freehold due to the premiums payable to extend the lease.
+The remaining lease terms of each property/flat within the building can have a significant impact on the value of the freehold due to the premiums payable to extend a lease.
 Leases that fall below 80 years cost more to extend due to marriage value being added to the premium.
-Consequently, a freehold with low lease terms can be more valuable to a freehold buyer.
+Consequently, a freehold with low lease terms can be more valuable to freehold buyers.

-Lease extension premiums are also heavily influenced by the value of the properties, whereby the more valuable the property, the costlier it will be to extend the lease.
+Lease extension premiums are also heavily influenced by the value of the properties within the building, whereby the more valuable the property, the costlier it will be to extend the lease.
 Therefore, it is important to value the leases accurately, particularly those with less than 80 years remaining.

-Lastly, if the freehold land has development potential where you could convert or construct additional dwellings and therefore create new leases, this will have a positive impact on the value.
+Lastly, if the freehold land has development potential where you could convert or construct additional dwellings and therefore create new leases, the freehold will be worth more.

 With so many factors to consider when valuing freehold ground rents, it’s advisable to seek a professional valuation to ensure that it is accurate.
 Our team of freehold experts have specialist knowledge on freehold ground rents and what they are likely to achieve, should they be offered for sale on the open market.
 We take every factor into consideration when assessing the value of a freehold and have access to Land Registry data in order to complete our appraisal.
 Our team are happy to assist any freeholder looking to sell their freehold, by providing a free, written quotation within 24-hours.